These are the latest marketing automation stats for this year.

 Here’s why you should be using marketing automation tools to automate your marketing activities.

-To start with, as marketers, we have a lot on our plates than we can attend to.
+To start with, as marketers, we have a lot on our plates that we can attend to.

 We have to publish blog posts, schedule social media posts on several social media platforms, reply to emails, create content, write reports, and a lot more.